ubccr/xdmod/docs/shredder.md

 [slurm]: resource-manager-slurm.md
 [lsf]:   resource-manager-lsf.md

+Cloud:

+The shredder accepts two different types of cloud data, `genericcloud` and `openstack`.
+The convention for shredding cloud files is identical to job data:

+    $ xdmod-shredder -f genericcloud ...
+    $ xdmod-shredder -f openstack ...

 Input Source
 ------------

-Files may be shredded one at a time:
+Files may be shredded one at a time by running the following command.
+Please note that this is **not** currently supported for Cloud files:

     $ xdmod-shredder -i file ...